-Each year, the AIRB conducts an Industry-wide Adjustment process to set any allowable percentage change for individual insurers' rating programs.
-That same adjustment applies to premium level for basic coverage under the grid rating program.
+Each year, the AIRB conducts an Annual Review to establish guidelines for automobile rating factor to be used when reviewing individual insurers' rating programs and the premium level for basic coverage under the Grid rating program.
 (Consumers can use our grid rate calculator to help determine their premium.
-However, because the premium grid sets the maximum chargeable premium for basic coverage, most drivers – about 90% - do not pay these premiums.)
-There is a more complete description of the mandate under Industry.
+However, because the Grid sets the maximum chargeable premium for basic coverage, most drivers – about 93% - do not pay these premiums.)
+There is a more complete description of the AIRB’s mandate under Governance.

 One member of the AIRB is appointed to the role of consumer representative.
 Their role is to solicit feedback on the public’s experience with obtaining insurance, that is, whether they encountered any problems purchasing insurance and whether the premium seemed appropriate for their experience and driving history.
-The report is presented annually during the industry-wide review; the document is available under Industry-wide Adjustment.
+The report is presented during the Annual Review and posted on the AIRB’s website.
 The consumer representative can be contacted by e-mail at firstname.lastname@example.org.

 Consumers who have questions about how the automobile insurance system operates or concerns with their experience obtaining coverage or resolving a claim should contact their broker, or call the Office of the Superintendent of Insurance at 780-427-8322.
 To call toll-free within Alberta dial 310-0000 then 780-427-8322.